Actipro/WinForms-Controls/Documentation/topics/docking/tabstrip/extensible-rendering.md

 ## Customizing Individual Tab Pages

 Renderer settings affect the rendering of all the controls that use the renderer.
-However there are other properties on each [TabStripPage](xref:@ActiproUIRoot.Controls.Docking.TabStripPage) that allow for customization of that particular instance.
+However, there are other properties on each [TabStripPage](xref:@ActiproUIRoot.Controls.Docking.TabStripPage) that allow for customization of that particular instance.
 These are the properties that can be used to customize a specific page:

 | Member | Description |
 |-----|-----|